SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 {% include one-click-payments.md %}

-## PayeeReference

-The `payeeReference` given when creating transactions and payments has some specific processing rules depending on specifications in the contract.

-* It must be unique for every operation, used to ensure exactly-once delivery of a transactional operation from the merchant system.
-* Its length and content validation is dependent on whether the transaction.number or the `payeeReference` is sent to the acquirer.
-  * If you select Option A in the settlement process (PayEx will handle the settlement), PayEx will send the transaction.number to the acquirer and the `payeeReference` may have the format of string(30).
-  * If you select Option B in the settlement process (you will handle the settlement yourself), PayEx will send the `payeeReference` to the acquirer and it will be limited to the format of string(12) and all characters must be digits.

 ### Authorizations

 The `authorizations` resource contains information about authorization transactions made on a specific payment.

 {:.code-header}
 **Request**